Projects & Sites

 Leadership: Joseph McCormick (UTHealth), Piper Below (Vanderbilt University Medical Center) & Kari North (University of North Carolina)

-Obesity-associated disease of the liver is a common and significant condition in the Mexican American Community.
+Obesity-associated disease of the liver is a common and significant condition in American border communities.
 This study seeks to identify possible genes and their related elements that are associated with susceptibility and progression of liver disease in participants randomly chosen from the CCHC.
 We anticipate this could lead to identifying targets for intervention in this condition as well as identifying elements we could use for identifying those at high risk before they develop significant liver disease.

 Columbia University Chronic Kidney Disease (Columbia-CKD)